Raynes/lein-newnew/README.markdown

     :copy-dirs [["src" "src/clojure"]]

-will copy all template files under "src" to "src/clojure" in the project directory.
+will copy all template files under `src` to `src/clojure` in the project directory.
 More sophisticated directives can be seen at https://github.com/zcaudate/newnew-test-template/blob/master/src/leiningen/new/newnew_test_template.clj

-Future directives: `commands` (not yet implemented, will allow sh-scripts to be executed)
+Future directives: `commands` (not yet implemented, will allow shell scripts to be executed)

 ### How Templating Works